 The reasons are that you might be playing media files on unsupported apps, Browsers, or Streaming services.
 Which does not allow or Support airpods spatial audio.
 Here’s the detailed troubleshooting on Spatial audio not available on Mac [Grayed Out].

-Step 1→ Connect your AirPod to Mac. and Play Spatial Audio compatible Music, TV Show, or Movie.
+Step 1→ Connect your AirPod to your Mac and play Spatial Audio compatible Music, TV Show, or Movie.

 In the same way, we can also turn on airpods max spatial audio on Mac.
 That feel like airpods surrounds sound with High-quality audio sound.
 If something is not working correctly, then find what apps support spatial audio.